-The Carnegie Airborne Observatory (CAO) was developed by Greg Asner with the mission to make scientific discoveries, support conservation, and galvanize action to protect the environment at large geographic scales.
-Now in its third generation, the CAO is a complete airborne laboratory based on a highly modified Dornier 228-202 aircraft, and it carries what is widely regarded as the most advanced mapping technology operating in the civil sector today.
+The Global Airborne Observatory (GAO), formerly the Carnegie Airborne Observatory (CAO), is an airborne laboratory developed by Dr. Greg Asner and his team that houses advanced Earth mapping technology.
+The GAO’s mission is to make scientific discoveries, support conservation, and galvanize action to protect the environment at large geographic scales.
+Now in its third generation, the GAO is a complete airborne laboratory based on a highly modified Dornier 228-202 aircraft, and it carries what is widely regarded as the most advanced mapping technology operating in the civil sector today.